Teraburst

-Teraburst is a classic 'shoot-em-up' arcade game made by Konami in 1998.
+Teraburst is a 'shoot-em-up' arcade game made by Konami in 1998.

-Description
+Teraburst was exhibited at the February 1998 AOU Show.

+Story

 The game is set in 2017.
 An invasion of UFOs has appeared and started to invade Earth.
-You are charged to blast the aliens back into outer space with a hand-held, recoiling machine gun, homing missiles and Napalm bombs.
+The player is charged to blast the aliens back into outer space with a hand-held, recoiling machine gun, homing missiles and Napalm bombs.
 The game progresses through four stages of aliens.